 Whether you’re looking for your dream job or a ‘fine for now’ job after arriving in Ireland, you will need to have a Curriculum Vitae (CV) that stands out from the crowd.
-A CV is similar to what is known in North America as a resume and preparing a CV is vital if you want to find a great job in Ireland.
+A CV is similar to what is known in North America as a resume and preparing a CV for Ireland is vital if you want to find a great job after arriving.

 Ireland’s economy is continuing to grow from strength to strength, and this means that there are a countless number of job openings appearing on Linkedin, job websites and newspapers every week, as well as through more traditional networking practices — the so-called ‘hidden’ job market.
 However, the growing number of people just like you who are moving or returning to Ireland means that competition for these positions is often intense.
 If you want to make sure that your CV gets to the top of the pile, then it better be in good shape, showcasing your skills and experience in a way that employers can identify quickly and easily.
 A great CV is the first step to obtaining secure employment in Ireland.